falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ![Plot 2nd order polynomial][image11]

-Then I ploted the polynomial over the warped image *(Pipeline line 32)*.
+Then I ploted the polynomial over the warped image *(Pipeline lines 53-57)*.

 ![Polynomial plot over warped image][image12]

-Next, I draw a green area inside the combination of my polynomial plot and my ROI *(Pipeline line 38-43)*.
+Next, I draw a green area inside the combination of my polynomial plot and my ROI *(Pipeline line 78-86)*.

 ![Green area over warped image][image13]

-Then, I unwarped the green area image and returned to the original image *(Pipeline line 46)*.
+Then, I unwarped the green area image and returned to the original image *(Pipeline line 89)*.

 ![Green area over unwarped image][image14]

 As it sees, in the last image, the unwarped procedure lost some data information.
-Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest (top of the image), making final output transform *(Pipeline line 49)*.
+Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest (top of the image), making final output transform *(Pipeline lines 92-93)*.

 ![Final output transform][image15]

+As an aditional feature to improve performance, I calculate the 2nd order polynomial with sliding widows only to some frames.
+I calculate the position and keep it in memory.
+To the next frames, I search near the position of the frame saved.
+With this, the algorithm increase performance.
+After an amount of frames, 10 frames for example, I run sliding window procedure again to keep on track and renew the save position *(Pipeline lines 53-57)*.

+Other improvement is to store the last found lane inside a variable.
+If the algorithm was unable to find the lane in the current frame, it uses the last one to keep in track.
+This solution keeps the stability of the algorithm *(Pipeline lines 60-75)*.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 To calculate the curvature of the lane, I used the same model that was showed in the Udacity tutorial, with the conversion pixels to meters.
 The code was available in the `curvature()` function, in the *Calculate Curvature and Relative Positions Functions* subsection.

 The curvature was calculated using an intermediary image with the green area marked over.
 Then I used Sobel transformation and did the 2nd order polynomial.
-To improve the result I chosed the left lane (constant) as the best to approach the result *(Curvature function lines 5-15 / Pipeline lines 51-60)*.
+To improve the result I chosed the left lane (constant) as the best to approach the result *(Curvature function lines 8-18 / Pipeline lines 96-108)*.

-To calculate the position of vehicle with respect to center, I pick I pixel inside the green area (over **y axis**) and the returned the value for **x axis** in the left and right curve.
-Then, I multiplied the value of the results by the constant of conversion pixels-meters, as shown in formula below:
+To calculate the position of vehicle with respect to center, I pick I pixel in the side of the green area, near the car, (over **y axis**) and the returned the value for **x axis** in the left and right curve.
+I also divided the image in 2 parts, the left and the right.
+I also multiplied the value of the results by the constant of conversion pixels-meters, as shown in formula below:

 `
-((left_pos) - (1280-right_pos)) * xm_per_pix
+ ((IMAGE_WIDTH/2 - left_pos) - (right_pos - IMAGE_WIDTH/2)) * xm_per_pix
 `

-The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection *(Relative_position function line 18 / Pipeline lines 51-60)*.
+The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection *(Relative_position function lines 21-24 / Pipeline lines 103-108)*.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.